Cray-HPE/docs-csm/upgrade/1.2/scripts/sls/README.SLS_Upgrade.md

      case of preserving `external-dns` values, the administrator must ensure there are no site-networking changes that might result in NCN IP addresses overlapping during the upgrade process.
 This requires network subnetting expertise and "expert mode" (described below).

      If the `external-dns` IP address is changed, then the `customizations.yaml` `site_to_system_lookups` value must be updated to the new IP address.
-For instructions on how to do this. see
+For instructions on how to do this, see
      [Update `customizations.yaml`](../../../../operations/network/external_dns/Update_the_cmn-external-dns_Value_Post-Installation.md#update-customizationsyaml).

    * A mutually exclusive example is the need to preserve all NCN IP addresses related to the old CAN while migrating the new CMN.
 This preservation is not often needed as the transition of NCN IP addresses for the CAN-to-CMN is automatically handled during the upgrade.
 The flag to preserve CAN-to-CMN NCN IP addresses is mutually exclusive with other preservations